digital-chemistry-laboratory/morfeus/docs/buried_volume.rst

   >>> bv.print_report()
   V_bur (%): 29.6

+The mandatory atom index argument corresponds to the index of the central atom (1-indexed), Ni in the example above.

 By default, hydrogen atoms are excluded in the calculation.
 They can be added by giving the keyword argument ``indclude_hs=True``.
 The metal atom is also excluded, while the atoms of other ligands need to be given in the